jwoogerd/security/pcaps/README.md

     legitimate.
 For number 9, it's ambiguous whether the login is valid or not as the stream is cut off before the server response.

-1. To these users I would suggest using secure alternatives to clear-text protocols, e.g. the encrypted alternative to telnet would be SSH.
+1. To these users I would suggest using secure alternatives to cleartext protocols, e.g. the encrypted alternative to telnet would be SSH.
 You can also change your settings in most mail clients use SSL (Secure Socket Layer) to encrypt communication over POP3/IMAP.